skywalker94/SimpleBrowserHighlighter/README.md

 ## ⚙️ Installation

-1. Clone or download this repository.
+1. Download and extract the recent release (the zipped folder) to your chosen folder.
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome or Brave and navigate to `chrome://extensions/`
-3. Enable **Developer mode** (top right corner).
+3. Enable **Developer mode** using the toggle switch (found in the top right corner).

+### First-Time Installation or Major Updates
 4. Click **“Load unpacked”** and select the extension folder.

+### Updating an Existing Version
+4.  **To Update (Recommended):** Click **“Remove”** on the old extension entry, then click **“Load unpacked”** and select the **new** extension folder. *(Note: You must remove the old version first, as Chrome prevents loading two extensions with the same ID.)*

-5. The “Safe Persistent Highlighter” icon will appear in your toolbar.
+5. The “Simple Highlighter” icon will appear in your toolbar.

+---

+### 🔧 Developer Tip for Quick Updates
+If you are updating an existing version and don't want to remove/re-add it:

+1. Overwrite the old files in the original folder with the new files.
+2. Go to `chrome://extensions/`.
+3. Click the **"Reload"** button (the circular arrow icon) on the extension's card to instantly apply the changes.

 ---